Actyx/Actyx/web/developer.actyx.com/docs/pond/fish-parameters/is-reset.md

 - going through all historic events

-- time-travelling when events occur out of order
+- time travelling when events occur out of order

-By defining `isReset`, we disregard historic events and avoid unneccessary time-travel.
+By defining `isReset`, we disregard historic events and avoid unneccessary time travel.